torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 their *purpose* of opening the device is, is through the *flags* parameter (see `open(2)`).
-For CD-ROM devices, these flags aren't implemented (some drivers implement checking for write-related flags, but this is not strictly necessary if the device file has correct permission flags).
-Most option flags simply don't make sense to CD-ROM devices: *O_CREAT*, *O_NOCTTY*, *O_TRUNC*, *O_APPEND*, and *O_SYNC* have no meaning to a CD-ROM.
+For CD-ROM devices, these flags aren't implemented (some drivers implement checking for write-related flags, but this is yest strictly necessary if the device file has correct permission flags).
+Most option flags simply don't make sense to CD-ROM devices: *O_CREAT*, *O_NOCTTY*, *O_TRUNC*, *O_APPEND*, and *O_SYNC* have yes meaning to a CD-ROM.

 We therefore propose to use the flag *O_NONBLOCK* to indicate that the device is opened just for issuing *ioctl*